Heat or Ice for Arthritis [Video]

 Ask the Expert: Arthritis Video Series

 If you’re sore or stiff and wondering whether to use a heat or an ice pack, you’re not alone.
 It is a very common question.
 Listen to Summit Orthopedics’ experts share the insights they’ve gained in their years caring for those struggling with arthritis symptoms.
-Featuring arthritis specialists, Peter Daly, M.D., and Jonathan Biebl, M.D.
+Featuring arthritis specialists, Peter Daly, M.D., Dane Hansen, D.O., and Matthew Nies, M.D.

 Dr. Daly’s approach:“I understand the concern of athletes to get back to their sport.
 And I work in combination with our therapists to get them fully active.”